Historic Sites of Manitoba: Searle Grain Elevator / Federal Grain Elevator / Manitoba Pool Grain Elevator D (Swan River)

 “Past times,” Swan Valley Star & Times, 6 December 2011, page 14.

-We thank Hannah Kern and Jean Alexander for providing additional information used here.
+We thank Hannah Kern, Jean Alexander, and Joel Bouchard for providing additional information used here.

 Back to top of page